-“to walk with leaders, churches and families in overcoming all forms of human poverty by living in healthy relationship with God and His creation” (Book of Psalms 146:7)
+“to walk with leaders, churches and families in overcoming all forms of human poverty by living in healthy relationship with God and His creation” (Psalm 146:7)

 Larry Ward founded FH due to his ‘hurting heart’ for the suffering of the 12,000 children dying of hunger at that time in Haiti and Bangladesh.
 Since then, FH has been actively providing aid to the world’s most vulnerable people without consideration of race, gender or religion when it comes to helping the poor.
 Biblical values are upheld as FH operates from the understanding that poverty is the result of broken relationships: